Ada-Activities/Big_O_Activity/README.md

   - What does this function do?
    - What is the 0() of the time complexity?
 Why?
   - What is the 0() of the space complexity?
 Why?
+  - Try adding similar counting code to that shown in sidewinder.

 ## Step 5: Refactoring Most Common Entry (Live Code)